nenadkrdzavac/goodoldai/README.md

-# goodoldai
+# GOOD OLD AI Research Network
-GoodOldAi Research Group Frontend
+This is a GOOD OLD AI Research Network Frontend.